Some Frequently Asked Questions

 - Q: How much RAM does PawSense occupy when it is loaded?
 What about disk space and CPU time?

-- A: Except when playing a sound (when a cat is detected) PawSense occupies less than 120K (a fraction of a megabyte) of RAM.
+- A: Except when playing a sound (when a cat is detected) PawSense occupies less than 120K of RAM.

-Even on a computer with only 256 megabytes of RAM, PawSense uses less than 1/2000th of that RAM.
+Even on a computer with only 1 gigabyte of RAM, PawSense uses less than 1/10000 of that RAM.

 PawSense does not use any non-system DLLs such as MFC, VBRUN, etc. that cause some programs to take up too much memory.
 PawSense uses very little time as well: typically well under 1/1000th of the available CPU time.
 When your computer is busy PawSense somewhat reduces its CPU usage accordingly.
 An installation of PawSense takes up less than 4 megabytes (1/250 gigabyte) of hard drive space.
 While installing it may temporarily use as much as 8 megabytes (1/125 gigabyte) of hard drive space.
 Nowadays most people's computers have tens or hundreds of gigabytes of hard drive space, so practically everyone has room for PawSense.